solenee/ProjetDLP_maui/README.md

 Note that the use of a thesaurus (controlled vocabulary) is not yet supported.

-By launching TestFunctionalCorrectness JUnit test, you can check by yourself that for the chosen parameters, our encapsulation and Maui native library yield the same results.
+Using TestFunctionalCorrectness JUnit test, you can check by yourself that for the chosen parameters, our encapsulation and Maui native library yield the same results.